 • The employer must be guided by good faith and the duty to act fairly in deciding to impose an administrative suspension.

-• The temporary interruption of the employee’s performance of work must be imposed for a relatively short period that is or can be fixed, or else it would be little different from a resignation or dismissal.
+• The temporary interruption of the employee’s performance of the work must be imposed for a relatively short period that is or can be fixed, or else it would be little different from a resignation or dismissal pure and simple.

-Since investigations often occur promptly after a complaint is received, tensions are often higher and employees may fear escalation or retaliation from the accused harasser or other co-workers if he is not removed.
+Further, there is a risk that employees feel as though their safety is threatened by having to immediately face the accused harasser during the investigation.
+As investigations often occur promptly after a complaint is received, tensions are often higher and employees may fear escalation or retaliation from the accused harasser or other coworkers if the accused harasser is not removed from the workplace.

 If employers are unable to put the alleged harasser on administrative leave, or determine there is no risk to the investigation nor risk of retaliation, the following practices may be implemented as an alternative to an administrative suspension: